hashicorp/terraform-provider-aws/website/docs/r/costoptimizationhub_enrollment.html.markdown

 This resource exports the following attributes in addition to the arguments above:

 * `id` - Unique identifier for the enrollment.
 Since enrollment is for the entire account, this will be the 12-digit account id.
+* `status` - Status of enrollment.
+When the resource is present in Terraform, it's status will always be `Active`

 ## Import